 The capability is that the rehabilitation professional “is able to assess critically, and interpret clinically published research, is able to use findings in their clinical practice, and is able to encourage and support any research undertaken in their service.”

 It is unrealistic to expect most healthcare professionals to be researching actively as leaders or significant contributors to a specific research project.
 On the other hand, research is a vital activity within healthcare services – witness the success of trials of treatments for Covid-19 – and all healthcare professionals need to use research to improve their practice.
 One way to better understand research is through involvement with researchers, discussing what they are doing and why.
 The best way to do this is to participate as a helper in research in the service.

 More details are on this page. (here)

 Capability 6: to teach and train others

-All healthcare professionals have a responsibility to teach and train, both students entering the profession and, with increasing experience, postgraduates.
+All healthcare professionals have a responsibility to teach and train both students entering the profession and, with increasing experience, postgraduates.
 Rehabilitation differs from other areas of practice in being centred on multi-professional teams.
-Rehabilitation professions therefore have an additional responsibility, to teach other professions at undergraduate and, more importantly, at a post-graduate level about their own profession.
+Rehabilitation professionals, therefore, have an additional responsibility to teach other disciplines at undergraduate and, more importantly, at a post-graduate level about their work.
 They also need to teach and train all professionals about rehabilitation.

 The capability is that the rehabilitation professional is “able to teach and to train both undergraduates and post-graduates, in two different spheres: about their own professional practice; and about rehabilitation as an activity.”

-Much of this teaching is or should be part of day-to-day work within the team; some of it will be at team training events and local teaching events; and a relatively small proportion will be at formally organised large group teaching or training events.
+Much of this teaching is or should be part of day-to-day work within the team; some will be at team training and local teaching events, and a relatively small proportion will be at formally organised extensive group teaching or training events.